 - Summarize the risks associated with almotriptan use.

 - Describe the most common adverse effects of almotriptan use.

 - Explain the importance of improving care coordination amongst the interprofessional team to enhance the delivery of care for patients treated with almotriptan.

 Almotriptan is the first FDA-approved drug used to treat migraine headaches in adults with or without an aura.
 The drug is also useful in adolescents with a history of a migraine that, when left untreated, lasts 4 hours or longer.
-Certain triptan medications such as almotriptan and rizatriptan have also shown to be effective and safe for the management of acute migraines and other benign headaches in the pediatric population (less than 18 years of age).
+Certain triptan medications such as almotriptan and rizatriptan have also shown to be effective and safe for managing acute migraines and other benign headaches in the pediatric population (less than 18 years of age).

 Almotriptan has approval for use as monotherapy and in conjunction with migraine-abortive medications such as non-steroidal anti-inflammatory drugs (e.g., aceclofenac).
 It is usually taken by mouth as a tablet.
-Almotriptan is a white, coated circular tablet, and requires a prescription from a registered physician in the United States.
+Almotriptan is a white, coated circular tablet and requires a prescription from a registered physician in the United States.

 Mechanism of Action

 Almotriptan is a selective serotonin agonist on the 5-HT1B and 5-HT1D receptors in the cranial arteries.
 Activation of the 5HT receptors is associated with a reduction in neurogenic inflammation, which researchers hypothesize to be involved in the migraine relief process.